 - SQL Server 2019 (15.x) and later versions (Windows and Linux)

-- SQL Server Analytics Platform System (PDW) (PDW), hosted in the Analytics Platform System (APS)
+- SQL Server Analytics Platform System (PDW)

 - Azure Synapse Analytics

 Data virtualization using PolyBase feature is available in preview for Azure SQL Managed Instance, scoped to querying external data stored in files in Azure Data Lake Storage (ADLS) Gen2 and Azure Blob Storage.
 Visit Data virtualization with Azure SQL Managed Instance to learn more.

 |New to SQL Server 2022 (16.x)||Details|